airbytehq/airbyte/docs/release_notes/upgrading_to_destinations_v2.md

 * The upgrading process entails hydrating the v2 format raw table by querying the v1 raw table through a standard query, such as "INSERT INTO v2_raw_table SELECT * FROM v1_raw_table."
 The duration of this process can vary significantly based on the data size and may encounter failures contingent on the Destination's capacity to execute the query.
-In some instances, establishing a new connection could potentially expedite the process.
+In some cases, creating a new Airbyte connection, rather than migrating your existing connection, may be faster.
+Note that in these cases, all data will be re-imported.
 * Following the successful migration of v1 raw tables to v2, the v1 raw tables will be dropped.
 However, it is essential to note that if there are any derived objects (materialized views) or referential constraints (foreign keys) linked to the old raw table, this operation may encounter failure, resulting in an unsuccessful upgrade or broken derived objects (like materialized views etc).